How to Make Wooden Bunnies for Easter

 Once your paint is dry cut out the shape of the head on both the pattern and the carbon a paper.
 This makes it easier to see where the facial features are.
 If you happen to make a mistake (I did) erase the carbon off and redo it.
 Place the carbon paper on top of the wood, cover with the template and trace out all the features (except the nose).

 Transfer the nose using carbon paper on to the wrong side of your pink sparkly card stock.
-I cut out a piece of sparkly card stock, but you can paint it directly onto the bunny, use a scrap of wood or a button if you don’t have the card stock paper.
+I cut out a piece of sparkly card stock, but you can paint it directly onto the rabbit, use a scrap of wood or a button if you don’t have the card stock paper.

 Paint the eyes using a fine point sharpie pen.
 I enjoyed doing that part very much, it was like putting on eyeliner that worked really well the first time.